-Congestive heart failure occurs in dogs when their heart is no longer able to pump blood effectively to the rest of the body.1 There are two main causes for this disease, including mitral valve insufficiency and dilated cardiomyopathy.
+Congestive heart failure occurs in dogs when their heart is no longer able to pump blood effectively to the rest of the body.
+This causes fluid accumulation in the chest and/or abdomen.
+There are two main causes for this disease, including mitral valve insufficiency and dilated cardiomyopathy.

-Clinical symptoms depend largely on the type of heart failure that your dog has.
+Clinical signs depend largely on the type of heart failure that your dog has.

 Types of Congestive Heart Failure in Dogs

-There are two main types of congestive heart failure: right-sided and left-sided.
-These have different symptoms.
+Being as the heart is an organ with four chambers, there are two main types of congestive heart failure: right-sided and left-sided.
+These manifest in different ways.

-Right-sided heart failure causes oxygen-poor blood to return into the heart.
-Basically, when the heart pumps, some of the poorly oxygenated blood leaks backward instead of going to get oxygenated.
+Right-sided heart failure causes an abnormal circulation of oxygen-poor blood.
+Basically, when the heart pumps, some of the poorly oxygenated blood leaks backward to the body instead of going to the lungs to get oxygenated.
 This causes the circulation in the body to become backed up and congested.
 Fluid begins to accumulate in the abdomen, which may fill up with fluid.
 This excess fluid may be carried to the extremities, causing swelling.

-Left-sided heart failure occurs when oxygenated blood leaks backward toward the lungs.
-It’s already oxygenated, so it doesn’t need to return to the lungs.
-This causes excess fluid around the lungs, resulting in pulmonary edema.
-This causes difficulty breathing and coughing, as the body thinks that there are foreign objects inside the lungs.
-This is the most common cause of heart failure.
+Left-sided heart failure causes abnormal flow of oxygenated blood, which leaks backward from the left ventricle into the left atrium.
+This causes pressure overload to the left side of the heart and fluid accumulation within the lungs, resulting in pulmonary edema.
+This causes difficulty breathing and coughing, and it is the most common cause of heart failure.

 Heart failure can progress to affect both sides of the heart if left untreated.